codingmc/codingmc.github.io/README.md

 Simple
 -------
-Make a new Commandor Entity sheet.
+Make a new Project and add a new Codding or Entity sheet.
 Drag the blocks and double click them to edit its properties.

+If you are making an Entity, multiple blocks represents that they are ridding each other (the top one is the top of the entity [the one you summon/spawn]).

+If you are making a Codding sheet, the flow goes from top to bottom and if is inside another block it means i is conditional to that (blocks that allow conditionals are bigger).

 Web application
 ---------------